The Pace Groups at the Baltimore Marathon take pacing to a whole new level…They are among the best pace groups in the country.

 • We want you to run your own race.
 We are here to help.
 If you feel great on race day, and you want to go ahead to catch the next pace team, we’ll cheer you on.
 If it’s just not your day, slow down and wait for the next Pace Group behind to catch you.
 And if you want to just fall in and match strides with your Pace team, we sure will appreciate the company!

-• To meet up with the our pace groups on marathon day, look for us at the start, holding up large signs with the pace group finishing times printed on them, and wearing bright yellow with pace group shirts with red PACER text on the back.
+• To meet up with the our pace groups on marathon day, look for us at the start, holding up large signs with the pace group finishing times printed on them, and wearing their pace group shirts.
 Meet up with your group twenty minutes before the start (7:40 a.m.).

 • All of the pacers hope you decide to join one of the 11 full marathon pace groups ranging from 3:10 to 5:15.
 For more information, please go to the Pace Group facebook page.
 Please look for us at the expo pace group booth to meet pacers, sign up for a pace group, and get your pacing questions answered.